-Due to the recent events of COVID -19, Air Hollywood is open by appointment only.
+Due to the ongoing strikes, Air Hollywood is open for scouting by appointment only.
 Contact us to schedule yours.

 By Erik Olsen